bpswim90/sift/README.md

 ### Favorite Sources

-Each result card shows the recipe's origin and a heart button for adding the site to their favorites.
-Simply click to add to the favorites list.
-Users can review their list of favorites in their profile, and optionally remove any they no longer want.
-Additionally, users can perform a recipe search from just their favorite sites by clicking the dropdown next to the search icon.
+Users can add sites to their list of favorites by clicking the ❤️ found next to a site's name on a result card.
+Users with a list of favorites can then optionally perform recipe searches using just their favorite sources.

 ### Collections

 Users can create a new collection in their profile by clicking "Add New" in their "My Collections" section.
 Once users have created a collection they can add a recipe to it from search results by clicking the "+" button on a result card.
-The user will be asked to select a collection and it is then added.
-Each collection has its own view, from which users can click the "+" button to add a recipe to another collection, or click "Edit" to remove any recipes they no longer want to save.
+Each collection has its own view, from which users can add a recipe to another collection, or click "Edit" to remove any recipes they no longer want to save.

 ### User Profile